This post contains affiliate links.

 Jackfruit vs Durian: What’s the difference?

 Are jackfruit and durian the same thing?
 Well, no. They are actually from totally different families.
-They do have a lot of similarities, however.
+In addition to being two of the strangest fruits, they do have a lot of similarities, however.
 Both jackfruit and durian are native to South East Asia, they both are strong in smell, and are both large in size.

 Jackfruit is believed to be from Southern India and dates back over 5000 years.
 It is a part of the Moraceae family (which also is home to the fig).
 Jackfruit is the largest fruit to grow on a tree and has to grow near the trunk of the tree to ensure there is enough strength to support its large size.
 Be sure to check out our post all about jackfruit for more info!